Outside The Classroom

 Does your voice carry farther than anyone ever expects?

-Then come join the Frolicking Flyers and let’s raise the ROOF!
+Then come join the Hype Club, and let’s raise the ROOF!

 This activity involves brainstorming and implementing fun/active/enthusiastic activities at lunchtime several times a month.
-WE can plan fall, winter and spring festivals AND we can actively encourage others to get up and DANCE!
+We can plan fall, winter and spring festivals and actively encourage others to get up and dance!

 The mentoring programs are a long-standing tradition at Waynflete.
-Each participant is paired with a Reiche School buddy in the 3rd-5th grade.
-Mentors go to Reiche once a week, generally after school on Wednesday afternoons, and spend a lunch/recess time with their buddy.
+Each participant is paired with a Reiche School buddy in grades 3–5.
+Mentors go to Reiche once a week, generally after school on Wednesday afternoons, and spend lunch/recess time with their buddy.
 In addition, participants spend one afternoon after school each week from November to April participating in activities such as making tie-dye T-shirts, rock-climbing, bowling, ice skating, community service, group games, and a final banquet.
 While this program requires a substantive commitment of time, it can be a life-changing experience for both mentors and mentees.

-1) Students must be vaccinated and enrolled in pool testing to be able to go to Reiche and work with Reiche School students.
+1) Students must be vaccinated to be able to go to Reiche and work with Reiche School students.

 3).
-The after school sessions will either be on Mondays from 3:00–5:30 or Thursdays at the same time.
+The after school sessions will likely be on Mondays from 3–5:30.

-Design and create the 2021-22 Waynflete School yearbook.
+Design and create the 2022–23 Waynflete School yearbook and Lower School yearbook.
 This group takes photos, designs layouts, and creates the pages of the yearbook.
-No experience is necessary – all skills will be taught (and it’s easy!).
+No experience is necessary—all skills will be taught, and it’s easy!
 You will be responsible for the content and design of the yearbook and will learn some graphic design skills in the process.
 Commitment and strong organizational skills are required as meeting deadlines is very important in yearbook production.
 Continuation of the yearbook activity can lead to becoming the editor, which is a great leadership role!
 You will need to have access to a computer.